LangGraph-GUI/LangGraph-GUI-Qt/README.md

 The backend supports running workflows locally using language models by Ollama.

+*This is LangGraph-GUI backend, If you want to run in docker compose, see [LangGraph-GUI-App](https://github.com/LangGraph-GUI/LangGraph-GUI-App)*

 *For a beginner-friendly introduction to LangGraph, visit [LangGraph-learn](https://github.com/LangGraph-GUI/LangGraph-learn).*

 ## Environment Setup